syncfusion-content/angularjs-docs/angularjs/TreeGrid/Getting-Started.md

 {% endhighlight %}

-And also, the following editors are provided for support in TreeGrid control.
+The following editors are provided for support in the tree grid control.

-* string
+* String
-* boolean
+* Boolean
-* numeric
+* Numeric
-* dropdown
+* Dropdown
-* datepicker
+* Datepicker
-* datetimepicker
+* Datetimepicker

 You can set the editor type for a particular column as follows.